 Meetings of the board of directors are validly convened and held if a majority of the members are present.
 Resolutions passed at these meetings will be valid if approved by a majority of the directors voting (and not abstaining).
-The majority of the members, which shall include the vote of at least two Series D Shares directors, shall approve any extraordinary decision including any new business acquisition or combination or any change in the existing line of business, among others.
-If required, the chairman of the board of directors may cast a tie-breaking vote.
+The majority of the members, which shall include the vote of at least two Series D shares directors, shall approve any extraordinary decision including any new business acquisition or combination or any change in the existing line of business, among others.
+Subject to the voting requirements, the chairman of the board of directors may cast a tie-breaking vote in such matters in which the Series D shares directors are not entitled to vote.